 How much does a Patterdale Terrier shed?
-Though breeders sometimes refer to it as hypoallergenic, this dog has a light amount of shedding.
+Though breeders sometimes refer to this breed as “hypoallergenic,” there is still a light amount of shedding.
 These terriers should be brushed once or twice per week.

-Patterdale Terriers sometimes have environmental allergies.
-These can show up in the form of redness or dry patches on its skin.
-An owner who grooms their dog once a week has a good chance of seeing these symptoms right away.
+Patterdale Terriers sometimes experience environmental allergies, presenting in the form of redness or dry patches on its skin.
+An owner who grooms their dog once a week has a good chance of noticing these symptoms right away.
 A veterinarian can provide treatment to a dog with environmental or food allergies.

 Patterdale Terrier Training

-These dogs are both intelligent and alert making them fairly easy to obedience train.
+Patterdale Terriers are both intelligent and alert, making them fairly easy to obedience train.
 However, they can sometimes have a stubborn streak.
 It’s a good idea to limit obedience training sessions to about 10 or 15 minutes.
 This helps to prevent a Patterdale Terrier from becoming bored or distracted.
 A mix of praise and treats also proves helpful during training.

-A Pit Bull Terrier is another intelligent terrier that takes in obedience lessons relatively quickly.
+A Pit Bull Terrier is another intelligent terrier that understands obedience lessons relatively quickly.

 Patterdale Terrier Exercise

-This terrier is the opposite of a couch potato!
-In order to stay physically healthy, it needs to exercise every day.
-Running in a field, playing games of chase in the backyard with family members, or jogging in the woods are all great activities for this dog.
-Patterdale Terriers also get along with other dogs, so taking it to a dog park to exercise is another option for an owner.
+The opposite of a couch potato, a Patterdale Terrier needs to exercise every day to stay healthy and happy.
+Running in a field, playing chase in the backyard, or jogging in the woods are all great activities for this dog.
+Patterdale Terriers tend to get along well with other dogs, so the dog park is another great option for activity.

 It needs at least 60 minutes of exercise each day.
 This amount of exercise also contributes to the emotional health of this dog.

-Patterdale Terriers aren’t a good choice for apartment dwellers.
+While active breeds make for great companions, Patterdale Terriers are not a good choice for apartment dwellers.
 Though they are small in size, these energetic dogs need a lot of space to move around.
 A home with a large fenced-in yard or even a farm would be ideal choices for this breed of dog.

 Patterdale Terrier Puppies